Tree automata and pigeonhole classes of matroids: I: Pigeonhole classes

 A \emph{subcubic} tree is one in which every vertex has degree three or one.
 A degree-one vertex is a \emph{leaf}.
 Let $M=(E,\mcal{I})$ be a set-system.
 A \emph{decomposition} of $M$ is a pair $(T,\varphi)$, where $T$ is a subcubic tree, and $\varphi$ is a bijection from $E$ into the set of leaves of $T$.
 Let $e$ be an edge joining vertices $u$ and $v$ in $T$.
 Then $e$ partitions $E$ into sets $(U_{e}, V_{e})$ in the following way: an element $x\in E$ belongs to $U_{e}$ if and only if the path in $T$ from $\varphi(x)$ to $u$ does not contain $v$.
 We say that the partition $(U_{e},V_{e})$ and the sets $U_{e}$ and $V_{e}$ are \emph{displayed} by the edge $e$.
 Define $\dw(M;T,\varphi)$ to be the maximum number of equivalence classes in $\sim_{U}$, where the maximum is taken over all subsets, $U$, displayed by an edge in $T$.
 Define $\dw(M)$ to be the minimum value of $\dw(M;T,\varphi)$, where the minimum is taken over all decompositions $(T,\varphi)$ of $M$.
 This minimum is the \emph{decomposition-width} of $M$.
 The notion of decomposition-width specialises to matroids in the obvious way.

 \begin{definition} Let $M$ be a matroid.
 Then $\dw(M)$ is equal to $\dw(E(M),\mcal{I}(M))$. \end{definition}

-It is an exercise to show that this notion of decomposition-width is equivalent to those used by Kr\'{a}l \cite{Kra12} or Strozecki \cite{Str10,Str11}.
+It is an exercise to show that a class of matroids has bounded decomposition-width if and only if it has bounded decomposition-width, as defined by Kr\'{a}l \cite{Kra12} and Strozecki \cite{Str10,Str11}.
 Kr\'{a}l states the next result without proof.

 \begin{proposition} Let $x$ be an element of the matroid $M$.
 Then $\dw(M\ba x)\leq \dw(M)$ and $\dw(M/x)\leq \dw(M)$. \end{proposition}